Shortly After Donald Trump Says He Does Not Want Iran War, New Airstrikes Reportedly Hit Iran-Backed Militia

 — Baxtiyar Goran (@BaxtiyarGoran) January 3, 2020

 According to the Reuters report, citing an Iraqi military source, the new attacks took place at 1:12 a.m. in Iraq — or 5:12 p.m.
-U.S. EST. The Iraqi source told Reuters that two of the three vehicles in the convoy were burned in the strikes, and “six burned corpses” were recovered from the wreckage.
+ET in the U.S. The Iraqi source told Reuters that two of the three vehicles in the convoy were burned in the strikes, and “six burned corpses” were recovered from the wreckage.

-The strikes targeted militia leaders affiliated with Iraq’s Popular Mobilization Forces, an organization of Iranian-affiliated Shi’ite militias — the same organization believe to be behind Tuesday’s siege of the U.S. embassy in Bagdhad.
+The strikes targeted militia leaders affiliated with Iraq’s Popular Mobilization Forces, an organization of Iranian-affiliated Shi’ite militias — the same organization believed to be behind Tuesday’s siege of the U.S. embassy in Baghdad.

 Earlier on Friday, Secretary of State Mike Pompeo also said that “we don’t seek war with Iran,” adding that Trump has been “pretty clear” on that point.